// On this page

 VERDICT: Flag any item in the above where you are uncertain of accuracy and I should verify against the live filing.

 I just re-ran this on META (Claude Opus 4.7, 20 May 2026, with live search on).
-The bull case argued the market was mistaking a temporary capex peak — the new $125–145B 2026 guide — for a permanent return profile.
-The bear case argued META is being priced like an ad company but now spends like a hyperscaler — $125B+ a year on AI infrastructure, quietly called “growth investment” without management being made to defend the framing.
+The bull case argued the market was mistaking a temporary capex peak (capex being the money a company spends building things like data centres, here the new $125–145B 2026 guide) for a permanent return profile.
+The bear case argued META is being priced like an ad company but now spends like a hyperscaler, $125B+ a year on AI infrastructure, quietly called “growth investment” without management being made to defend the framing.
 Claude’s own verdict at the close: the bear case is more compelling, because it only needs the base rates for giant capital programmes to hold, while the bull case requires faith that the spending pays off through the existing ad business.

 FILTER: Bull case: make the strongest possible case for why [COMPANY NAME] could outperform over the next 2–3 years.
 Cover the business model, competitive position, and the specific market misunderstanding you think exists.
 Bear case: make the strongest possible case for why the current price is wrong.
 Cover the risks the bull case papers over, and the scenario where the business underperforms.